A new study on whether or not decapod crustaceans and cephalopods are sentient found that yes, they do indeed have the ability to have feelings.

 - Horseradish is among the many plant roots that contain allyl isothiocyanate (AITC), a pungent, spicy chemical that burns when eaten.

-Do worms feel pain when hooked?
+Does a fish feel pain when hooked?

 Is shrimp unclean in the Bible?